carbon-design-system/carbon-addons-website/docs/contributing.md

   **Note:** the optional commit -a command line option will automatically "add" and "rm" edited files.
 See [Close a commit via commit message](https://help.github.com/articles/closing-issues-via-commit-messages/) and [writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for more details on commit messages.

-6. Once ready for feedback from other contributors and maintainers, **push your commits to your fork** (be sure to run `npm run check` before pushing, to make sure your code passes linting and unit tests):
+6. Once ready for feedback from other contributors and maintainers, **push your commits to your fork** (be sure to run `yarn run check` before pushing, to make sure your code passes linting and unit tests):

   ```
   $ git push origin { YOUR_BRANCH_NAME }